Mateus-MS/ProjectZero/README.md

 - ⚙️ **[Router](#router)** <br>
     A clean and scalable way to group and register your routes using Go.
 - 🧩 **[Middlewares](#middlewares)** <br>
-    Easily plug in reusable logic (like auth or CORS) before hitting your route handlers — fully composable using middleware chains.
+    Easily plug in reusable logic before hitting your route handlers — fully composable using middleware chains.

 ---